UmutErgunes/EthicalHacking/README.md

 -  Note everything in Notepad or Cherrytree in Kali Linux.
  ```
  1. Information Gathering
-     * The most important step.
-Here we are going to collect all the information from different sources.
+     * We gonna collect all the information about our target from different sources.
      * You can find information active and passive.
  2. Scanning
      * We will scan our target